 The new structures have been placed in remote locations, isolated from urban areas with very poor connection to the main cities of each island.
 More specifically, the new centre in Samos is located 7km away from the city of Vathy, the new centre in Leros is 6km from the city of Agia Marina and the centre in Kos is 15km far away from the city of Kos.
 Similarly, the new centre in Lesvos is being constructed in an area which is 30km from the city of Mytilene and the planned facility in Chios, is located 11km from the city of Chios.

 Conditions prevailing in the old RICs, converted into CCACs, namely the existing structures in Lesvos and Chios have not improved and people continue to be hosted in degrading conditions.
-In the former Reception and Identification Centre (RIC) of Vial, renamed as “CCAC” in Chios, the conditions remain substandard.
-During 2023, the accommodation facilities were substandard and in need of maintenance and constant disinfections due to cockroaches, the food was of poor quality, and there was limited provision of interpretation services.
+In the former Reception and Identification Centre (RIC) of Vial, renamed as “CCAC” in Chios, the conditions remain substandard in need of maintenance.Disinfections due to cockroaches and rodents are present, despite pest control efforts.and food is of poor quality with no refrigerators to store it.Thereis limited provision of interpretation services and not at all during the weekends.
 Moreover, the medical division of the RIS had no stable presence of doctor since March 2021.
-As a result, the vulnerability assessment procedure has been conducted principally by the nursing staff and Doctors of Medical Units of other CCACs or the Chios General Hospital, who were visiting the Chios CCAC only to sign vulnerability assessment documents and medical cards, without carrying out a substantive assessment of the medical condition of the asylum applicants, who were not considered to meet the vulnerability criteria.
-Similarly, the former RIC in Lesvos, which has been converted into CCAC, remains completely inadequate due to extreme weather conditions prevailing, inaccessible and poor sanitation facilities, shortages of hot water, constant power cuts, poor quality of food and the increase in security incidents -including GBV incidents- despite significant police surveillance.
-Since mid- May 2023, food distribution by the RIS of Lesvos has been interrupted for recognized refugees and rejected applicants, despite the explicit call of the EU Commissioner of Home Affairs to the Greek Authorities to ensure all persons, irrespective of their status, receive basic means of subsistence, notably, food and hygiene products.
-During 2023, the medical and psychosocial division of the RIS in Lesvos has been understaffed, fact which- amongst others- affected the quality of the vulnerability assessment procedures.
-Moreover, references for understaffing concerned also interpretation provision services.
+As a result, the vulnerability assessment procedure has been conducted principally by the nursing staff and Doctors of Medical Units of other CCACs or the Chios General Hospital, who were visiting the Chios CCAC only to sign vulnerability assessment documents and medical cards, without carrying out a substantive assessment of the medical condition of the asylum applicants, who were not considered to meet the vulnerability criteria,.
+Due to limited provision of interpretation, psychosocial evaluations are nearly impossible due to the severe shortage of interpreters, who must focus on urgent neds.
+Similarly, the former RIC in Lesvos, which has been converted into CCAC, remains completely inadequate due to extreme weather conditions prevailing, inaccessible and poor sanitation facilities, shortages of hot water, constant power cuts, poor quality of food and shortages of basic supplies such as blankets and clothing.
+During 2024, the medical and psychosocial division of the RIS in Lesvos remained understaffed, leaving individuals with obvious vulnerabilities unidentified.
+Moreover, references for understaffing concerned also interpretation provision services. (for detailed information on reception conditions, see Conditions in reception facilities).

 Similarly, the new CCAC are a cause for serious concern, despite the large amount of funding that was used for their construction.
 More specifically, the Commission granted the Greek Government €121 million in November 2020 for the construction of CCACI on Samos, Kos, and Leros.
 In April 2021, the grant agreement was amended to include additional funding (€155 million) for the CCACI on Chios and Lesvos.
 The grant agreement was further amended in September 2021, and in February 2022.
 According to the MoMA’s website, €43 million were granted for the construction CCAC of Samos, €39,36 million for the construction of CCAC of Kos, and €35.3 million for the CCAC of Leros.

+The living conditions prevailing in the “new centers”, reflect broader systemic issues within the CCAC model, including restrictions on movement, limited resources, and challenges in meeting residents' basic needs.
+In 2024 the EU-funded facilities already suffer serious damage in infrastructure and living areas, in the absence of repair and maintenance.